gom9000/SMFN/docs/smfn-guide-foundations.md

 * **Solver**: The execution engine (e.g., `RungeKutta4Solver`, `NewtonRaphsonSolver`).
 A solver accepts a `Problem` and runtime settings (tolerances, max iterations, time step $\Delta t$) to compute the solution.

-### Execution Flow
-The standard lifecycle in SMFN follows four steps:

-1. **Instantiation**: Construct immutable elements or physical initial conditions.
-2. **Contextualization**: Bind elements to their governing algebraic structure or vector space.
-3. **Execution**: Pass the problem definition to a solver or chain algebraic operators.
-4. **Inspection / Visualization**: Extract numerical results, project states, or render outputs.

 ### Physics Modules as Consumers
 Domain-specific packages (es. physics.mq) do not re-implement linear algebra or numerical methods.
 They act as **clients/consumers** of the core architecture:
 * Physical positions and velocities are instances of `Vector<K>` inside a `LinearSpace`.
 * Physical forces and field transformations are modeled as `Operator` instances.
 * Time evolution relies on generic ODE numerical `Solver` engines.

 ### Integrated Light-Weight Graphics Engine
 The library includes a minimal, zero-dependency visual rendering engine for rapid representation: